-The default value of iotimeout is 10 seconds.
-For some applications, such as Oracle, it may be desirable to set iotimeout to a larger value, such as 60 seconds.
+The default value of iotimeout is 300 seconds.
+For some applications such as Oracle, it may be desirable to set iotimeout to a larger value.
+The iotimeout value for DMP should be greater than the I/O service time of the underlying operating system layers.